 Now onto the center.
 It is divine.

-I wanted that peanut butter flavor, so I used sunbutter aka sunflower seed butter.
+I used sunbutter aka sunflower seed butter in these but you can use the nut or seed butter of your choice.
 I mixed in some pumpkin puree, raw honey and a couple spices.
 It’s amazing.
 If you have any left over, which you will, then spread it on a muffin.
 Or be like me, and eat it with a spoon.
 Even if you decide not to make these pumpkin cups, make this spread!

-Oh, who am I kidding.
-Of course you’re going to make the chocolate pumpkin butter cups.
+But of course you’re going to make the chocolate pumpkin butter cups, right?
+Right.
 That’s why we’re friends.